 World Day for Audiovisual Heritage is celebrated on October 27th.
-The holiday reminds people of the importance of preserving audiovisual resources.
-It could be a movie, a music video, voice recordings, filming… Even though we use digital resources today, CDs and cassettes are an important part of life.
-Don’t forget about it.
+This holiday reminds us of the importance of preserving audiovisual resources, such as movies, music videos, voice recordings, and more.
+Even in today’s digital age, CDs and cassettes remain an integral part of our lives and should not be forgotten.

-The holiday was founded in 2005.
-The United Nations and the Coordinating Council of the Association of Audiovisual Archives advocated for its appearance.
-Interestingly, there are no special full-time positions in the CCAAA, and each person can contribute to development.
-The institution works with many others to help preserve the legacy.
+The holiday was founded in 2005, with the United Nations and the Coordinating Council of the Association of Audiovisual Archives advocating for its establishment.
+Surprisingly, the CCAAA does not have any full-time positions, but relies on volunteers to help the cause.
+They work with many other organizations to help preserve our heritage.

-- archival workers in New York have preserved more than 40 files;
+- Archival workers in New York have preserved over 40 files.

-- UN workers have created a special collection with recordings of the voices of famous people.
-Of these, presidents, astronauts, scientists, inventors;
+- UN workers have created a special collection with recordings of famous people, such as presidents, astronauts, scientists, and inventors.

-- The audio industry is developing at lightning speed due to technological development.
+- The audio industry is growing rapidly due to technological advancements.